KatieWoe/bbcourts/PAGE_TESTING.md

 - **Parameters:**
     * court_id: This will identify which court the review is for, allowing the review to be attached to the correct court in the database.
+    * review_id: This will identify a specific review for a court, allowing the review to be stored properly in the database.
 - **Data Needed:**
     * Reviewer’s Username: The name or username of the person submitting the review.
     * Rating: A 5-star system where users can click to select how many stars to give the court.